synle/display-dj/README.md

 ## Known issues

 Due to the complexity and quirks of `ddc/ci` protocol, unfortunately it's nearly impossible to support every single monitor out there.
 So if you run into issue where this app doesn't work, we will not guarantee support.

+### Not supporting M1 macs

+This app does not work on m1 macs due to the ARM architecture changes.

 ## Suggestion?